-Despite having been around for a while, ketogenic diets are back in the limelight.
-First popular in the early noughties thanks to the Atkins Diet, there’s no denying that ketogenic, or ‘keto’ diets are effective.
-But are they a safe and sustainable approach to weight loss?
+First popular in the early noughties thanks to the Atkins Diet, there’s no denying that ketogenic, or ‘keto’ diets are effective for weight loss.
+Here’s what you need to know…

 WHAT IS A KETOGENIC DIET?

 A ketogenic diet is a very low carbohydrate diet.
 Eating such a low carb diet induces ketosis – a state when your body runs out of carbohydrates from food for your cells to burn for energy and turns to burning fat instead.
 Ketosis is a normal metabolic process.
 When you wake up first thing in the morning, having not eaten all night, you will be in a state of ketosis.
 Ketogenic diets have become a popular approach to weight loss.